-Sustainalytics reviewed the 15 assessment topics (see appendix 1A), all the indicators within the assessment items, evaluation criteria and the scoring to determine if these cover the wide range of topics and assessment areas covered by Sustainalytics' own ratings methodology.
+Sustainalytics reviewed the 18 assessment topics (see appendix 1B), all the indicators within the assessment items, evaluation criteria and the scoring to determine if these cover the wide range of topics and assessment areas covered by Sustainalytics' own ratings methodology.
 Key points from the assessment are below:

 - Sustainalytics rates companies on 1) preparedness (commitment), 2) disclosure and 3) performance (qualitative and quantitative) which are typical areas of assessment in most rating methodologies.
-Although the questions in the ERLP framework are not explicitly grouped under the above mentioned areas, they are adequately captured within each assessment item. - The Environmental Performance area in the ERLP aims to capture detailed information on quantitative metrics such as energy use, GHG emissions, water, waste, and other resource use.
-Sustainalytics views this as an area of strength in the ERLP methodology. - The ERLP has different screening sheets for different types of companies such as manufacturing companies, leasing companies, retail trading companies, transportation companies, logistics companies and so on.
-This allows DBJ to carry out assessment relevant to a specific company type. - Rating companies on commitment, disclosure and performance needs to be complemented by assessing companies on major ESG events or controversies.
+Although the questions in the ERLP framework are not explicitly grouped under the above-mentioned areas, they are adequately captured within each assessment item. - The Environmental Performance area in the ERLP aims to capture detailed information on quantitative metrics such as energy use, GHG emissions, water, waste, and other resource use.
+Sustainalytics views this as an area of strength in the ERLP methodology. - Since July 2018 the ERLP has implemented an integrated screening sheet applicable across industry sectors, encompassing different types of companies such as manufacturing, leasing, retail trading, transportation, logistics, etc. This allows DBJ to carry out sector-specific assessment in an integrated manner. - Rating companies on commitment, disclosure and performance needs to be complemented by assessing companies on major ESG events or controversies.
 DBJ, aims to capture major ESG risks by asking companies to report such events as part of the rating and conducts its own research to identify companies' involvement in negative events.

-Based on this assessment Sustainalytics is confident that the ERLP methodology adequately assesses companies on the key environmental issues and is effective in identifying the environmental leaders.
-Sustainalytics reviewed several companies that were rated as leaders by DBJ and found that they did not have any major controversies.
+Based on this assessment, Sustainalytics is confident that the ERLP methodology adequately assesses companies on the key environmental issues and is effective in identifying the environmental leaders.
+Additionally, in 2017, Sustainalytics reviewed several companies that were rated as leaders by DBJ and found that they did not have any major controversies.

 The ERLP incentivizes companies to improve their environmental performance by providing discounted interest rates for top-rated companies.
-In addition, companies with ratings lower than D are not eligible for loans under the ERLP.
-Furthermore, DBJ updates the assessment criteria annually which could result in higher thresholds, thereby making it difficult for a company to achieve the same rating without making reasonable improvements the next time the companies borrow from DBJ.
-The fact that quite a few companies that had previously received ratings and loans under the ERLP have returned to apply for loans under ERLP programme, and qualified under a more stringent assessment indicates the programme has contributed to improve environmental performance of the company.
+In addition, companies with ratings lower than D (after July 2018, lower than C) are not eligible for loans under the ERLP.
+Furthermore, DBJ updates the assessment criteria annually which could result in higher thresholds, thereby making it difficult for a company to achieve the same rating without making reasonable improvements the next time it borrows from DBJ.
+The fact that quite a few companies that had previously received ratings and loans under the ERLP have returned to apply for loans under ERLP programme and qualified under a more stringent assessment indicates the programme has contributed to improving the environmental performance of companies.
 In this way, DBJ is encouraging its borrowers to continually improve their environmental performance.
 In addition, by having a minimum requirement for loan qualification and providing incentives for high performers, DBJ is providing a clear signal to the market that environmental impact is a key consideration for its lending products.
 Furthermore, the companies that receive high scores benefit from enhanced reputation among their peers.

-Appendix 5: Sustainalytics' Assessment of the GBC
+Appendix 5: Sustainalytics' assessment of the GBC

-DBJ initiated its Green Building Certification (GBC) programme in 2011 and, as of March 2017, has certified 227 office buildings, 77 logistics facilities, 55 commercial facilities and 35 residential facilities.
+DBJ initiated its Green Building Certification (GBC) programme in 2011 and, as of March 2018, has certified 296 office buildings, 107 logistics facilities, 79 commercial facilities and 56 residential facilities.
 GBC is a certification that is independent from DBJ's loan, therefore, the GBC rating does not affect terms of the loan.
 However, only those loans that receive 3 stars or above will qualify as the Eligible Financings in the DBJ Sustainability Bond Framework.